Biomedical engineering combines the innovative skills of engineering with medical

 learn how to apply engineering principles and design concepts to medicine and biology

 to progress healthcare around the world.
-Graduates work at academic institutions,
+Graduates work at medical device companies,

 What will I study?